Articles of Incorporation and Rules

 5. If the result of the ruling is that the election in the electoral district or all electoral districts should be invalidated, the Representative Election Management Committee shall invalidate the election in the electoral district or all electoral districts and hold a re-election in that electoral district

-Article 17 If the total number of delegates taking office does not reach the minimum number of seats set out in the Articles of Incorporation, additional elections will be held in all electoral districts where the number of seats is below the quota before the regular General Meeting of Delegates, and efforts will be made to ensure that the total number of delegates is at least the minimum number of seats set out in the Articles of Incorporation.
+Article 17 If the total number of delegates to be appointed does not reach the minimum number stipulated in the Articles of Association, additional elections shall be held in all constituencies that have fallen short of the number of delegates before the regular general meeting, and efforts shall be made to ensure that the total number of delegates is equal to or greater than the minimum number stipulated in the Articles of Association.

-(Measures to be taken when the minimum number of representatives set forth in the Articles of Incorporation is not met)
+(Measures to be taken when the number of representatives does not meet the minimum number stipulated in the Articles of Incorporation)

-If the total number of representatives currently in office is less than the minimum number of representatives set forth in the Articles of Incorporation, the following procedures shall be followed according to the classification set forth in each item.
+Article 18 If the total number of representatives currently in office does not meet the minimum number stipulated in the Articles of Incorporation, the measures to be taken as set forth in each of the following items shall be taken according to the categories set forth in each item.

 • Confirmation of the establishment of the General Meeting of Representatives A General Meeting of Representatives shall be established when more than half of the minimum number of representatives set out in the Articles of Incorporation is present